FitnessKeeper/DEPRECATED-terraform-redis-elasticache/README.md

 This module

-- Creates redis ElastiCache clusters
+- Creates Redis ElastiCache clusters
 - Create, manage and export a Security group

 ----------------------